AdaCore/learn/courses/intro-to-ada/chapters/exceptions.rst

 ==========
 :code-config:`reset_accumulator=True`

 Ada uses exceptions for error handling.
-Ada's exceptions are not checked, which means that a subprogram does not have to declare every exception kind that it can potentially raise.
+Unlike many other languages, Ada speaks about ``raising``, not ``throwing``, an exception and ``handling``, not ``catching``, an exception.

 Exception declaration
 ---------------------

-Ada exceptions are not types, they're objects, which is something peculiar about them if you're used to the way Java or Python does it.
-Here is how you declare an exception:
+Ada exceptions are not types, but instead objects, which may be peculiar to you if you're used to the way Java or Python support exceptions.
+Here's how you declare an exception:

 .. code:: ada